e-e-e/rollup-plugin-vue-inline-svg/readme.md

 // `include` and `exclude` can each be a minimatch
 // pattern, or an array of minimatch patterns, relative to process.cwd() {
-  include: string or array of minimatch
+  include: string or array of minimatch,
-  exclude: string or array
+  exclude: string or array,
+  svgoConfig: svgo config object,
 }
 ```

+See [SVGO](https://github.com/svg/svgo) for configuration options that it accepts.